What is a Patio Railing?

 4. Pick a Patio Railing Finish That Matches Your Style

 A finish is an important design element to consider.
-The standard finish options for a patio railing system include polished, powder coated, and brushed.
+The standard finish options for a patio railing system include powder coating and brushed stainless.

 Powder Coated Finish